 How to Calculate using Calculator

-This calculator helps the user an easy and correct calculation of the ratio by inputting the following components.
+This calculator helps the user with an easy and correct calculation of the ratio by inputting the following components.

 - Long-Term Debt: It should include all the long-term debts of the company.